 CompuScholar Python Course Review

 This fall, Timberdoodle asked us to review CompuScholar’s Python course.
-This course is part of Timberdoodle’s 11th Grade Curriculum Kit, and they offered enrollment to two of my children in exchange for a review.
+They offered enrollment to two of my children in exchange for a review.
 I did not ask for or receive any other compensation.

 I decided it try it out with Emma (8th grade) and Johnny (6th grade).
 They were a little young for it, but with a computer scientist in the house they had plenty of help available.
 Even I know enough about programming to figure out a beginning Python course.
 And the course is designed to be hands-off!